Our Approach to SSA Disability Claims

 There are two situations when a SSA Disability Attorney should be considered:

-Before a claim is filed, and;
+Before a claim is filed, and

 After a claim has been denied.

-Here is how an SSA disability attorney can assist you
+Here is how an SSA disability attorney can assist you!

-Follow along with these examples and hints
+Follow along with these hints.

-Back to SSA-Form 3373 and Question 20, (a)
+Back to SSA-Form 3373 and Question 20(a).

-Another example:If you stated in your โinitial applicationโ that you cannot work because your condition seriously restricts arm motion or movement.
-This means that you cannot lift your arms above your shoulders, because there is excruciating pain.
-However, when interviewed you indicate that while at home you spend time working in your garden or cleaning your home, doing heavy laundry, or playing with a child.
-Statements or answers like this are red flags and suggest to the SSA/DDS and ALJs that you are not really disabled if you can do these types of activities.
+Another example: If you stated in your “initial application” that you cannot work because your condition seriously restricts arm motion or movement, meaning that you cannot lift your arms above your shoulders because of excruciating pain.
+However, when SSA/DDS interviewed you, you stated that you spend time working in your garden or cleaning your house, doing heavy laundry, or playing with a child while staying home.
+Statements or answers like this are red flags and suggest to the SSA/DDS and ALJs that you are not disabled if you can do these activities.
 What words you use and where you place them in sentences matters.
 Be careful because words mean different things to different people.
-WORDS MATTER.

 You have a right to be represented by an attorney during every interview, hearing, or interaction with any SSA personnel.